AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in September 2025

++++**Maintenance Updates week of September 21-27, 2025**

+### Maintenance Updates week of September 21-27, 2025

+#### Users

+**Cannot edit notifications settings for another user**

+When a user attempts to edit the notidication settings for another user, they can not edit the settings, and they see the following message:

+"You do not have sufficient access to edit financial data."

++++

++++**Maintenance Updates week of September 14-20, 2025**

+### Maintenance Updates week of September 14-20, 2025

+Updates this week include only minor or less prominent bug fixes.
+Workfront Support will notify you when an issue you submitted is fixed.

++++

 +++**Maintenance Updates week of September 7-13, 2025**

 ### Maintenance Updates week of September 7-13, 2025